kushalshah739/Control-Systems-and-Bio-Robotics/README.md

 # Control-Systems-and-Bio-Robotics

+- Used MATLAB and Simulink exclusively for all projects.

 - Performed various tasks such as system modeling, simulation, analysis and classical-controller designs of linear, time-invariant, continuous time systems.

 - Investigated system dynamic properties in time and frequency domains, performance specifications and basic properties of feedback.